- GEORGIA ||

 You can also choose to get a kisa scrub.
 This is when a generally old, corpulent man with years of tender experience will scrub you down, massage you and exfoliate you.

-I could go on and on about these baths, but that is for another time.
-If you are curious to know more, check out this post.
+I could go on and on about these baths, but that is for another post.
+Check out our post, which goes into our specific experience and tips for first-timers.

 Recommended Sulfur Baths: